 Let’s look at some other top brands that have gone through rebranding exercise over the years.
 Remember how Apple used to look 20 years ago?

 Or in recent history, remember when Starbucks changed its logo?
-Then there is Pepsi, MasterCard, McDonald’s, and many such examples of brands who have changed their brand’s identity over the years.
+Then there is Pepsi, MasterCard, McDonald’s, and many such examples of leading brands who have changed their brand’s identity over the years.

 Top 5 Reasons why your business needs rebranding: